sqarrt/DictionaryAccess/README.md

-# DictionaryAccess - easy acces t o multilevel dictionaries
+# DictionaryAccess - easy access to multilevel dictionaries

 DictionaryAccess allows you to easily access your dictionaries field through '.' operator.
 Check out how does it works:
 - import module;